Edwin-Trejo/IDS_on_CPS/README.md

-# IDS_on_CPS

-This repo was created with the intention of documenting every step for this project

-## Environment setup

-In order to set the environment, we need to install a few thing on ubuntu
-- set chmod +x setup_cps_lab.sh
-- run the script setup_cps_lab.sh as sudo ./setup_cps_lab.sh

-After everything is setup, try the following commands to verify it is working:
-To show all network namespaces:
-- ip netns list or ls -l /var/run/netns

-Show all host network interfaces (including bridge + veth host sides):
-- ip link show or ip -d link show

 # CPS IDS Lab — Single-VM (Network Namespace) Guide

 A compact, copy-pasteable guide for setting up a CPS (OpenPLC/Modbus) lab inside **one Ubuntu 22.04 VM** using Linux network namespaces.